strapi/strapi/docs/3.0.0-beta.x/plugin-development/backend-development.md

 ### Advanced usage

-Strapi injects the model in the queries when instanciating them.
+Strapi injects the model in the queries when instantiating them.
 It means you can create reusable queries very easily.
 We use it for example in the [Content Manager plugin](https://github.com/strapi/strapi/tree/master/packages/strapi-plugin-content-manager/config/queries).

 #### Example